 Following best practices increases delivery rates, as well as measurable metrics like open rate (the number of people opening your email) and click through rate (the number of people clicking on a link within your email).

 Comply with CAN SPAM.
-CAN SPAM is an act created by the Federal Trade Commission with the aim of protecting customers from abusive emails.
+The Federal Trade Commission enacted CAN SPAM to protect customers from abusive emails.
 Violating this act can be costly, but it’s easy to comply.
-The FTC has an easy-to-follow compliance guide and email marketing tools help you email within the law.
+The FTC has an easy-to-follow compliance guide and email marketing tools help you follow the law.
 Most notably, you need to include a physical address and obvious unsubscribe button.

-Use a high quality list of emails.
+Use a high-quality email list.
 An email will only deliver to an inbox if that inbox is valid.
 Otherwise, it “bounces.”
 If enough of your email addresses are invalid, it affects your reputation as a sender.
 As long as you’re collecting email addresses yourself and sending emails regularly (older addresses can bounce even if they were once valid), your bounce rate will stay in a healthy range.

 Don’t be annoying.
 Because email marketing is so direct and personalized, it can begin to feel obtrusive to some customers.
 If your open rates dip downward or unsubscribes go up, consider sending less frequently.